Jeff Akoh “is not my boyfriend o” – Bisola — Nigeria Today

 Jeff Akoh “is not my boyfriend o” – Bisola

-Bisola Aiyeola, who had earlier announcedthat she is in a relationship with singer Jeff Akoh, has declared it as a publicity stunt.
+Bisola Aiyeola, who had earlier announced that she is in a relationship with singer Jeff Akoh, has declared it as a publicity stunt.
 Bisola shared a snippet of Jeff singing on her Instagram page which she captioned: Now that we have your attention.
 Jeff’s album “Lokoja” drops worldwide this Friday the 27th of October.
-He is …
+He is not my […]

-The post Jeff Akoh “is not my boyfriend o” – Bisola appeared first on INFORMATION NIGERIA.
+The post Jeff Akoh “is not my boyfriend o” – Bisola appeared first on BellaNaija.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research